 On February 1, 2017, we acquired Esselte Group Holdings AB (“Esselte”).
 Esselte is a leading European manufacturer and marketer of office and consumer products.
 It takes products to market under the Leitz, Rapid and Esselte brands in the storage and organization, stapling and punch, business machines and do-it-yourself tools product categories.
 In our last Statement, we noted that we were in the process of integrating Esselte’s policies and procedures relating to slavery and human trafficking with those of the rest of our business.
 That integration has been completed and selected aspects of that integration are discussed in this Statement.
 The Esselte acquisition did not change our risk profile relating to slavery and human trafficking.
 In addition to having no known slavery and human trafficking controversies, prior to the acquisition, Esselte had policies and procedures in place to address these issues.

 ACCO Brands Code of Business Conduct and Ethics

 ACCO Brands Corporation observes high ethical standards in the conduct of its business.
 The company respects internationally accepted legal principles and strives to obey the laws of those countries in which it does business.
-A detailed compilation of the company's commitment to ethical behavior is published in its Code of Business Conduct and Ethics, which is available to all stakeholders on our website here.
+A detailed compilation of the company's commitment to ethical behavior is published in its Code of Business Conduct and Ethics, which is available to all stakeholders.

 Our Corporate Responsibility Principles provide, among other things, that ACCO Brands employ a diverse workforce; compensate all employees fairly, consistent with local standards and practices; nurture an inclusive, collaborative work environment; and will not knowingly conduct business with third parties which employ children or other workers under conditions that would be abusive or exploitative.